Abib-ops/Abib/README.md

 If you have Windows, the installer provided will simply install everything, just double-click on it, and follow the instructions.

-There will be a Linux executable soon, but for the present, please use the source code to run from Python.
+There may be a Linux executable available soon, but for the present, please use the source code to run with Python.

 So, on Linux, if you have Windows, copy the whole 'C:\Program Files\Abib' folder to a USB key and then do the following: